DuckBoss/client-tools-assistant/README.md

 - **Integrations**: A slack bot integration would make this much easier to use.
 - **Prompt Improvements**: This still hallucinates sometimes, improved prompt engineering may help.
 It's rather simple right now.
 - **Model Improvements**: There's probably a better model I could use that's within data privacy policy.
-- **Automated Document Upload**: A way to automatically hook into new/updated documents would be helpful.
+- **Automated Document Upload**: A way to automatically hook into new/updated documents instead of manually putting documents into a folder would be helpful.